semaphoreci/docs/docs/ci-cd-environment/configuring-a-self-hosted-agent.md

 - command line arguments
 - configuration file, using the `--config-file /path/to/config.yaml` parameter

-You can also use both ways at the same, but be aware that command line arguments take precedence over the configuration file.
-These are the configuration parameters available:
+Both ways can be used at the same, but command line arguments take precedence over the configuration file.

 ## Available configuration parameters